nghiepdev/next-universal-cookie/README.md

 ### Integration with `_app.js`

 Only once time.
-However, be aware that this will opt you out of [automatic static optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) for your entire application.
+However, be aware that this will opt you out of [Automatic static optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) and [getServerSideProps (Server-side Rendering)
+](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) for your entire application.

 ```jsx
 // pages/_app.js